petreyus/CRMmodel/README.md

 - **Final Step:**
 Open web browser navigate to: **localhost:4000**.
-Once logged in you can view a members only page that allows users to alter things in a separate database.
+Once logged in, you can view a members only page that allows users to interact with a separate database.

 **To Do:**
 - [] General refactoring.